 A digital signage screen shows scheduled content to whoever walks past: a menu at a restaurant, a queue number at a clinic, a promotion in a retail store.
-A media player drives the screen, and you update content remotely from a dashboard.
+A media player drives the digital signage display, and you update content remotely from a web-based content management system (CMS) — usually called the dashboard.

-In Malaysia, the main split is between cloud-based software (monthly subscription per screen) and a locally-installed Windows system (one-time payment).
-Everything else, including price, total cost over time, and flexibility, flows from that choice.
+In Malaysia, the main split is between cloud-based software (monthly subscription per screen) and a locally-installed Windows digital signage system (one-time payment that works offline).
+Everything else — price, total cost over time, and flexibility — flows from that choice.

 Pricing varies widely because there are three different sales models competing for the same customer.
 Understanding which model you're being quoted on matters more than the headline number.